-Withdrawing from the Course: It is the student's responsibility to withdraw from the class in a timely manner if she or he wishes to do so after attempting the syllabus quiz.
-See the first page of the syllabus for the due date to drop a course.
+Withdrawing from the Course: It is the student's responsibility to withdraw from the class in a timely manner if she or he wishes to do so.
+See the first page of the syllabus for the withdrawal due date.

 Incompletes: Incompletes (grades of "X") will not be granted for any reason.
-Should a student not be able to complete the course in the case of a documented extreme circumstance-for example, if a student in the military is deployed, or if a student has a medical crisis that comes up toward the end of the semester-the student will be given a listing of the coursework eligible for completion and a date by which it must be submitted.
+Should a student not be able to complete the course in the case of a documented extreme circumstance-for example, if a student in the military is deployed, or if a student has a medical crisis toward the end of the semester-the student will be given a listing of the coursework eligible for completion and a date by which it must be submitted.
 Until that time, I will submit the student's end-of-term grade to the registrar, and upon the completion of the coursework, the student's grade will be changed.
 If the student does not complete all items on the list by the specified date, the original grade will stand.